Crystal-Nest/.github/profile/README.md

 ## Useful resources

-We currently have our own website, which can be found [here](https://crystalnest.it), albeit it's still a work in progress.
+We currently have our own website, which can be found [here](https://crystalnest.it).
-Nonetheless, for fellow mod developers, the website already offers the option to download an up-to-date customizable template for a multiloader mod!
+It offers an easy way to check out all of our mods and, for fellow mod developers, the option to download an up-to-date customizable template for a multiloader mod!

 Some of our mods come with a wiki accessible from the respective mod's GitHub page.